-Fine Art Photography as Activism
+Fine Art Photography Series

 Toxic masculinities are preventing men from engaging with environmentally sustainable behaviours.
 This phenomenon creates a gendered eco gap, fuelled by the avoidance of behaviours perceived to be green to escape emasculation.
 Inspired by the actions/inactions of our political leaders, ‘Toxic’ visually explores how these archaic masculinities interact with climate change and consumption.
 The protagonist is the embodiment of the elite toxic male – the fabricator of doubt, the right wing-neoliberalist, the demographic monetising the next generation’s existence.
+This series is accompanied by an informative newspaper.

 1 & 2: Meathead I & II